supah32/pie-2022-03/_pages/electrical.md

 ### Vacuum fan

 One of the main features of the autonomous robot was that it could vacuum.
-For this, we constructed our own vacuuming system using a [powerful PC cooling fan](https://www.amazon.com/dp/B07SGWNV5J?ref=ppx_yo2ov_dt_b_product_details&th=1), a box for debris storage, a dust filter, and PVC pipes.
+For this, we constructed our own vacuuming system using a <a href="https://www.amazon.com/dp/B07SGWNV5J?ref=ppx_yo2ov_dt_b_product_details&th=1" target="_blank">powerful PC cooling fan</a>, a box for debris storage, a dust filter, and PVC pipes.
+This design was inspired by existing homemade vacuum designs such as <a href="https://www.youtube.com/watch?v=2bAAlp3Dyvc" target="_blank">this one</a>.

 [diagram of vacuum system here]

-This vacuum system was mounted so that the PVC tube (through which debris would be sucked through) was directly in the center of the robot, and the box was attached upright in the back of the chassis.
+The vacuum system was mounted so that the PVC tube (through which debris on the ground would be sucked through) was directly in the center of the robot, and the debris storage box was attached upright on the back of the chassis.
 Because the box was so tall, the LiDAR had to be mounted on standoffs so that its perception would not be obstructed.

 [image of vacuum on chassis here]